shwetanaick/Employee-consumer-service/README.md

 If the end point is READ, it picks up the id from the param and checks in both CSV and XML, if record is found, it send the response back.

-Unit tests have been written for each operation.

 **Topic Name **:  "test_topic".